How to Protect Your Job Against the Machines

 How “The Job” is in danger

 Rapid developments in Artificial Intelligence (AI) technology, device miniaturization, and service personalization will impact jobs in two ways: complete eradication of some jobs and dis-integration of others.
-Lower-skilled jobs like brick-and-mortar retail worker will go the way of the coachman, while higher-skilled, white collar jobs like financial advisor will be the ones that will see various functions plucked away, like the legs off a spider.
+Lower-skilled jobs like brick-and-mortar retail worker will go the way of the coachman, while higher-skilled, white collar jobs like financial advisor will be the ones that will see various functions plucked away, like the legs off of a spider.

 How to Prepare for an Uncertain Future